jannast/t2iapi/README.md

 # t2iapi

-t2iapi describes a product-independent interface to manipulate devices which utilize ISO/IEEE 11073 SDC during verification.
+t2iapi describes a product-independent interface to manipulate devices which utilize ISO/IEEE 11073 SDC during test verification.

 It is utilizing gRPC to allow for language-independent implementations of the manipulation interface at an appropriate location, be it in the